KxSystems/docs/docs/architecture/optane-tests.md

 ### Analytics

 -   Performed within 10% of DRAM for queries involving table joins
--   Performed 4× to 12× faster than 24 NVMe storage
+-   Performed 4× to 12× faster than 24 NVMe storage in RAID configuration
--   DRAM performed 3× to 10× faster when performing single-    threaded calculations and aggregations on data
+-   DRAM performed 3× to 10× faster when performing single-threaded calculations and aggregations on data

 ### Data processing and I/O operations